SGpp/DisCoTec/README.md

 Harding [2016](https://link.springer.com/chapter/10.1007/978-3-319-28262-6_4))
 can be used to alleviate the curse of dimensionality encountered in high-dimensional simulations.
-Instead of using your solver on a single structured full grid (where every dimension is finely resolved), you would use it on many different structured full grids (each of them differently resolved).
+Instead of using your PDE solver on a single structured full grid (where every dimension is finely resolved), you would use it on many different structured full grids (each of them differently resolved).
 We call these coarsely-resolved grids component grids.